As Russian shells fall, a race to get children with cancer out of Ukraine

 “The same.
 But her eyesight is getting worse,” Besidovska said.

-Clinic officials say the flow of patients has slowed in recent days, with so many having already made it out.
-But these latest arrivals are some of the most challenging, because they have been denied treatment for so long or they are newly diagnosed.
+Clinic officials say the flow of patients has slowed in recent days, with so many having already made it out of Ukraine.
+But these latest arrivals are some of the most challenging cases, because they have been denied treatment for so long or they are newly diagnosed.
 An ambulance waits outside just in case.

-“Now we’re seeing children who are more sick and more likely to get sick,” said Marta Salek, a fellow in pediatric oncology at St. Jude’s in Memphis, who happened to be visiting her ailing grandfather in northern Poland when war broke out.
+“Now we’re seeing children who are more sick and more likely to get sick,” said Marta Salek, a fellow in pediatric oncology at St. Jude in Memphis who happened to be visiting her ailing grandfather in Poland when war broke out.
 She has been running this clinic ever since.

 The Besidovskas were given a room, and plates of spaghetti.
 They were out of the war zone.
 But the matter of Yevheniia’s treatment was still unsettled.